kshitiz675/sap-payroll-workshop/README.md

-├── index.html          # Main HTML document with the stepper and form content ├── script.js           # JavaScript functions for navigation, dynamic tables and API submission ├── payslip.png         # Generated sample payslip used in the interactive payslip step └── README.md           # This readme file
+├── index.html          # Main HTML document with the stepper and form content ├── script.js           # JavaScript functions for navigation, dynamic tables and API submission ├── payslip.png         # Generated sample payslip used in the interactive payslip step ├── react-frontend/      # React implementation of the wizard (HTML + embedded JSX) └── README.md           # This readme file
 ```